Welcome to Oak

 Currently Oak team comprises of a teacher, two TAs and nine pupils.
 In the classroom we have six computers, a newly installed Clevertouch board, a kitchen with a food preparation and eating area, a work station, a relaxed zone and a comfy, but formal area around the IWB.

-Spring Term 2 23/24 Curriculum profiles and ideas for continued learning at home
+Summer Term 1 23/24 Curriculum profiles and ideas for continued learning at home

 SubjectProfilesIdeas for home